ChrisForeman/firestore-repo/README.md

 ### Domain Model

 This application will be a task management system and will need a domain model to represent those tasks and operations that can be performed them.
-Normally it makes sense to create the Domain model as a class so it can be properly encapsulated for simplicity a type will suffice.
+Normally it makes sense to create the Domain model as a class so it can be properly encapsulated, but for simplicity a type will suffice.
 The only limitation on the domain model is that it must have a property `id:string` to identify itself uniquely among all other records.

 ```typescript